Do you have online tutorials?

 Yes!
 Please visit my Cafe Press store to see what's available. (all at cost)

 Do you frame your small paintings?

 I sell them unframed.
-That said, I can recommend a few framers that are very good (from least to most expensive):
+That said, I can recommend a few online framers that are very good (from least to most expensive):

 www.kingofframe.com - King of Frame

 For my paintings, I like the floating frames specifically for panels.